-4. Assessment Conclusions
+4. Path Forward

 This assessment has identified that some of the U-233 material in the Los Alamos inventory is not stored in a practical or safe location.
 The material at TA-18 is in a vault without the proper ventilation system for a vault location.
 There is a plan in place to move the TA-18 material to the CMR Facility for interim storage and repackaging prior to shipment to its final storage location.
+TA-18 Personnel have identified material that is still required for programmatic use.
+This material is encapsulated and used in their critical experiment assemblies.
+All other oxide material will be sent to CMR for temporary holding in preparation for shipment to ORNL.

-Material currently stored at TA-55 and The CMR is in locations suitable for storage of this typo of material.
+Material currently stored at TA-55 and the CMR is in locations suitable for storage of this type of material.
 It is not necessary to take any action at this time with this material until the repackaging and shipment process begins.
-At that time the material will be move to the CMR for repackaging and stabilization prior to shipment to its final storage location.
+At that time, the material will be move to the CMR for repackaging and stabilization prior to shipment to its final storage location.